-Different stages of the heat cycle have different hormonal activity in your dog, which in turn makes her develop different symptoms.
+Separate stages of the heat cycle have different hormonal activity in your dog, which in turn results in various symptoms.

 Early symptoms of dogs in heat

 The first phase of the heat cycle in dogs is proestrus.
-Its name suggests that it’s something that happens before the “real” heat; however, signs during this stage are important, as they signal the very beginning of the cycle.
+Its name suggests that it’s something that happens before the “real” heat; however, it’s essential to recognize the signs during this stage, as they will be the first you notice.

-Since the first day of the heat you have to pay extra attention to your dog.
-Find 11 tips to handle a female dog in heat here.
+Since the first day of the heat, you have to pay extra attention to your dog.
+Find 11 tips to handle a female dog in the heat here.

-- Enlargement of vulva.
+- Enlargement of the vulva.
 Since the early days of the heat cycle, cells of the uterus of your dog will enlarge.
 This is visible from the outside as an enlargement of the vulva.
-The problem, however is… how would you know?
+The problem, however, is, how would you know?
 Most dog owners don’t check that location often enough to know what it should look like.
 Shorthair dog owners will notice this symptom easier.
 If your dog is about to go in heat, you can also take a look at how it looks now, and then compare it to what you see later on.
-The way to check it for sure is a vaginal cytology, which is done at a veterinary office, and will tell if the cells of the vagina are expanded.
-While veterinary investigation is a more accurate way to tell whether your dog is in heat, it’s not always necessary.
+The way to check it for sure is vaginal cytology, which is done at a veterinary office.
+While a veterinary investigation is a more accurate way to tell whether your dog is in heat, it’s not always necessary.

 - Excessive licking.
-Your dog will lick her genital area more often than usual in order to clean all the discharge that is coming from her vulva.
-If your dog is extremely tidy, you will not see spots on the floor, as described above.
-However, you should definitely notice her licking herself too often if you pay at least some attention to your dog daily.
+Your dog will lick her genital area more often than usual to clean all the discharge.
+If your dog is exceptionally tidy, you will not see spots on the floor, as described above.
+However, you should notice her licking herself too often if you pay at least some attention to your dog daily.